auth0/react-native-auth0/README.md

 </activity>
 ```

 The `applicationId` value will be auto-replaced on runtime with the package name or id of your application (e.g. `com.example.app`).
 You can change this value from the `build.gradle` file.
 You can also check it at the top of your `AndroidManifest.xml` file.

+If you use a value other than `applicationId` in `android:scheme` you will also need to pass it as the `customScheme` option parameter of the `authorize` and `clearSession` methods.

 Take note of this value as you'll be requiring it to define the callback URLs below.

 > For more info please read the [React Native docs](https://facebook.github.io/react-native/docs/linking.html).